Bank of America: Climate delayer

 #1: Compared to absolute emissions targets, emissions intensity targets allow for continued funding of fossil fuel expansion

 BofA’s 2030 targets address only emissions intensity, and not absolute emissions.
 Roughly speaking, emissions intensity is a calculated value that estimates the volume of emissions in a sector per dollar amount financed in that sector.
 It’s a relative measure.
-That means that financing can increase – and so can absolute emissions – so long as the relative amount of emissions per dollar stays within the target range.
+That means that financing can increase – and so can absolute emissions – so long as the relative amount of emissions per dollar stays within the target range (for more details, see our emissions explainer post here).

 In practical terms, using an emissions intensity metric means that BofA can continue providing billions in funding to fossil fuel expanders and remain superficially consistent with its reduction targets.